Here you will learn 12 other ways to say it’s hot in English. Learn to describe hot weather in English and improve your speaking skills.

 Hi there.
-I’m Harry.
-And welcome back to our English lessons.
+I’m teacher Harry.
+And welcome back to my advanced English lessons.

 But before I get there, I want to talk to you about the Easy Peasy Club.
 So what is the Easy Peasy Club?
-Well, it’s a VIP club, a very important club for you guys out there.
-It’s a way for you to get access to me to have lessons on a weekly basis, particularly where you don’t have time or perhaps not all the money to pay for lessons on a regular basis.
-So if you join the Easy Peasy Club and the membership fee is really low, it’s 25 euro per annum just for one year, 25 euro.
-And for that you get one free lesson every week, okay?
+Well, it’s an advanced English learning course.
+It’s a way for you to get access to me to have lessons every week, particularly where you don’t have time or perhaps not all the money to pay for lessons on a regular basis.

 12 Other Ways to Say It's Hot in English